-chasingmonarchs 0 Posted October 12, 2009 Report Share Posted October 12, 2009 Greetings all- I just found and joined this forum earlier today.
+chasingmonarchs Posted October 12, 2009 Report Share Posted October 12, 2009 Greetings all- I just found and joined this forum earlier today.
 I collect British empire pre-decimal issues, and I'm currently working on my Fiji and New Zealand sets.
 Krause has two "broken back" shillings listed for New Zealand - 1942 and 1958.
 How can you tell a "broken back" shilling from a "normal" shilling?
 Does anyone have a detailed picture they'd be willing to share, or a write-up describing the distinguishing diagnostics to verify if you have one?
 I'd like to know what I'm looking for so that I can obtain these varieties for my collection.
-Thanks in advance to any and all who offer help- Chasing Monarchs Quote Link to post Share on other sites
+Thanks in advance to any and all who offer help- Chasing Monarchs Link to comment Share on other sites More sharing options...

 Recommended Posts